isomerpages/nlb-learning/_science/Preschoolers/Content.md

 The best way for preschoolers to learn about STEAM is to show them the concepts through activities, hands-on experiments and engaging videos.

-We have specially curated video resources in our playlist and learning packages for each topic.

-Inspire your child to discover the world.
+We have specially curated video resources in our playlist and learning packages for each topic to inspre your child to discover the world.

 <h3><b>Playlist and Learning Packages</b></h3>

 Our **playlists** contain videos selected by our librarians to make scientific knowledge fun and accessible to children.